 myMetric value, you can use it as a criterion for a build failure.

 Fail build on specific text in build log

-TeamCity can inspect all lines in build log for some particular text occurrence that indicates a build failure.
-Lines are matched without the time and block name prefixes which precede each message in the build log representation.
+TeamCity can inspect all lines in a build log for some particular text occurrence that indicates a build failure.
+When matching lines, the time and block name prefixes preceding each log message are ignored.

 To configure this build failure condition, specify: